hack-09/Telemedicine/README.md

 **Note:** This is a prototype app for educational purposes.
 Future updates and features will be added to improve the functionality and user experience.

----

-Feel free to replace `<your-username>` with your actual GitHub username and adjust any details specific to your app.
-Let me know if you'd like any changes!